Why observe Earth Day on April 22? | EarthSky.org

 It seemed natural to schedule April 22, 1970 – Arbor Day – as the first Earth Day.
 Today, a common practice in celebration of Earth Day is still to plant new trees.

 Kathleen Rogers is a former environmental attorney who has led the Earth Day Network since 2001.
 She’s a frequent commentator on environmental issues in the media (CNN, Fox News, NPR, Time, Washington Post, Los Angeles Times).
-She wrote in 2018:
+She wrote of Earth Day:

 Earth Day is now a global event each year, and we believe that more than 1 billion people in 192 countries now take part in what is the largest civic-focused day of action in the world.